johnkary/johnkary.net/source/about/index.md

 ---
 layout: page
-title: About | John Kary
+title: About
 heading: About
 tags: []
 status: publish
 type: page
 published: true
-metadescription: "John Kary: How I started in software development, including programming languages and tools I specialize in working with"
+description: "John Kary: How I started in software development, including programming languages and tools I specialize in working with"
 ---
 As of October 2015 I have returned to contract/consulting under Kary Software LLC.
 I work remotely for my clients so I regularly travel around the United States (and sometimes internationally), staying somewhere for a few weeks before moving on to another city.
 I love it!
 (Unfortunately I'm on a hiatus from traveling to help take care of my mom, who had a brain aneurysm in January 2016.)